SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    Use an unowned reference only when you are sure that the reference *always* refers to an instance that has not been deallocated.

-   If your program tries to access the value of unowned reference after that instance has been deallocated, you'll get a runtime error.
+   If you try to access the value of unowned reference after that instance has been deallocated, you'll get a runtime error.